4 Conversation Heart Games

 -Bag of conversational hearts

--Tools for each student, such as tweezers, chopsticks, straws, pencils, etc.
+-Tools for each team such as tweezers, chopsticks, straws, pencils, etc.

-HOW TO PLAY: Provide each student a handful of candy on their desk, along with any tools for moving the hearts as listed above (or they could just use their hands if you prefer).
+HOW TO PLAY: Provide each team a handful of candy on their desk, along with any tools for moving the hearts as listed above (or they could just use their hands if you prefer).
 Set a timer for one minute.
-Students will try to stack all of their candy into a tower without them falling.
-The student with the tallest tower in one minute, wins.
+Taking turns, students will try to stack all of their candy into a tower without them falling.
+The group with the tallest tower in one minute, wins.

 Variation: You can also have students stack candies on their sides or upside down in rows on their desk.
 There are a lot of options here.